department-of-veterans-affairs/developer-portal/docs/testing.md

 ## Build-Release-Deploy

+When you create a pull request, Jenkins will deploy a review instance of your changes.
+The review instance will be deployed at a URL like https://review-developer.va.gov/review-asdf1234/, linked to from the pull request.
+This review instance can be used to demo changes to stakeholders before merging to master.

 The Developer Portal is automatically deployed to both [dev](https://dev-developer.va.gov/) and [staging](https://staging-developer.va.gov/) whenever changes are made to the master branch.

 Deploys to production are done daily at 11:30AM EST.